Some background info: Appium and Mobile Games Automation

 Running in the cloud

-The Getting Started tutorial uses Unity’s Adventure example to show how a game like that could be tested using AltUnityTester.
+There’s an older tutorial video we used to show how Unity’s Adventure example could be tested using AltUnityTester.
 I wanted to give it a try in Testdroid Cloud as well, since you can run Appium tests in their cloud.
 I used their Python server-side Appium example scripts as a starting point and made the following modifications:

 - I added the adb forward command in “run-scripts.sh”, just before starting Appium: